William-Robert-Robertson/Ice-Cream/README.md

 Vanilla\
 Maple syrup\
 Chocolate drops\
-Note: the combination of vanilla and maple syrup make it!
+Note: the combination of vanilla and maple syrup make it!\
+If chocolate drops are added solid they stay solid.

 ### Chocolate and Banana
 As above with banana\
+Mixture of milk chocolate and dark chocolate drops - molten\
-Blending milk from the fridge and banana at room temperature then drizzling in chocolate doesn't work - the mixture is too warm for chocolate to form Stracciatella.
+Blending milk from the fridge and banana at room temperature then drizzling in molten chocolate doesn't work - the mixture is too warm for chocolate to form Stracciatella - cooling it then making the ice cream the ice cream still seems to go brown - try adding chocolate later on - more development needed.

 ### Sabayon cream
 Under development...\